MetaMask/SIPs/SIPS/sip-20.md

 - `id` - The unique identifier of the WebSocket connection.
 - `url` - The URL of the WebSocket connection.
+- `protocols` - The optional protocols of the WebSocket connection.

 ```typescript
 type WebSocketConnection = {